List of minor Star Trek: The Next Generation characters: Overview

-Ro Laren is an example of a recurring character that was introduced on TNG, but did not make the leap to DS9.

 The line between the regular cast, a recurring character, and a guest star is sometimes a grey area on TNG.
 In particular, Tasha Yar was in 28 episodes, fewer than the recurring characters Guinan and O'Brien.
 Pulaski was given the credit line "special appearance by" for her Season 2 shows, also fewer than that of O'Brien (there are 178 episodes of TNG overall).

 Two well-known people that had roles on Star Trek were the NASA astronaut Mae Jemison and astrophysicist Stephen Hawking.

 Jack Crusher

 Lieutenant Commander Jack R. Crusher was portrayed by actor Doug Wert.
 Dead before the series' beginning, Crusher is the late husband to Beverly Crusher, the father of Wesley Crusher and the former second officer (third in command) aboard the USS Stargazer, Jean-Luc Picard's first command.
 He was killed in action at the age of 32, for which Picard blamed himself until Beverly Crusher first reported on the USS Enterprise.
 Crusher assured Picard she had signed on the Enterprise-D voluntarily and not due to Picard's influence.

 Jack Crusher once made a holographic recording of himself in which he explained his life and recent happenings to his son Wesley shortly after his birth.
 Crusher intended this to be the first in a series of messages, one every couple of years, but due to his death, only one recording was made.
 By the time Wesley first got to view the recording, Jack was already long dead.

 In the seventh season episode "Journey's End", Jack appears before his son Wesley Crusher in a vision quest in which he encourages Wesley to find his own path.
 Wesley takes the vision of his father as a sign and resigns from Starfleet Academy in order to explore the galaxy with a powerful being known as the Traveler.
-In the third season of Star Trek: Picard, Beverly Crusher would reveal that she had a second child with Picard, whom she named after Jack.
+In the third season of Star Trek: Picard, Beverly Crusher would reveal that she had a second child, with Picard, whom she named after Jack.